llebout/unilink/README.md

 ![Network Architecture](Network.jpg?raw=true)

 ## Usage notice
-I disallow any actor, individuals, businesses or states, to use this code to take control of computers remotely without their owner's written consent.
+I disallow any actor, individuals, businesses or states, to use this code to take control of computers remotely without their owner's and individual users written consent.
 This is meant as a demonstration, not APT malware.
 So please don't treat it as such.